tedmoskovitz/Computational_Decipherment/EM_Decipherment/README.txt

 Ted Moskovitz, April 2016
 ************************************
-The following script runs a (rather crude) implementation of the EM algorithm applied to deciphering an unknown script in Java.
+The following script runs an implementation of the EM algorithm applied to deciphering an unknown script in Java.
 All dependencies are included.
 ************************************